deltachat/deltachat-pages/_posts/2020-03-10-reduced-message-size.md

 **In the last months, the Delta Chat developers put a lot of focus on saving traffic.
 The result: using Delta Chat consumes far less data now.**

-Everyone knows the situation of a web page taking ages to load, and messages taking minutes to arrive.
-For many people, it's even a question of money;
-Internet traffic can be quite expensive.
-But does it have to be this way?
+It's easy to forget that many people still pay data plans by the GB - their data traffic is **expensive, limited, and slow.** For many people, it's even a question of money; Internet traffic can be quite expensive.
+In such moments, this can be the critical difference: is an app usable at all, or does it use too much traffic?

 In the effort to save network traffic, the developers improved Delta Chat a lot in the last months.
 This helps everyone with an expensive data plan.
 It's also useful if your Internet connection is throttled because you ran out of data, but the month isn't over yet.
-In regions with bad Internet connection it's always good not to burden it too much.

 ![A "free Wi-Fi inside" sign at a restaurant.](../assets/blog/screenshots/2020-03-10-delta-chat-message-size-wifi-charger.jpg)

 *Somehow free Wi-Fi became one of the main offerings of Cafés and Restaurants.*

-It's easy to forget that many people still pay data plans by the GB - their data traffic is **expensive, limited, and slow.** They all benefit from a smaller message size.

-But everyone knows situations with low bandwidth, like on a plane Wi-Fi, on a train, or in places where many people are online.
-In such moments, this can be the critical difference: is an app usable at all, or does it use too much traffic?

 ## Which Improvements are Saving the Most Traffic?